flaturtha/NOS/_posts/2016-08-19-the-rational-of-ratiocination.md

 >He is a young man because his shoes are in the very latest, extreme, not exclusive style.
 He is five feet eight, because the size of his foot goes with that height of man, which, by the way, is the height of nine out of ten men, any way.
 He doesn&#39;t live in New York or he wouldn&#39;t be stopping at a hotel.
 Besides, he would be down-town at this hour, attending to business.&quot;

->&quot;Unless he has freak business hours, as you and I do,11 I put in.
+>&quot;Unless he has freak business hours, as you and I do,&quot; I put in.

 >&quot;Yes, that might be.
 But I still hold that he doesn&#39;t live in New York, or he couldn&#39;t be staying at this Broadway hotel overnight, and sending his shoes down to be shined at half-past nine in the morning.
 His sweetheart is five feet nine, for that is the height of a tall girl.
 I know she is tall, for she wears a long skirt.
 Short girls wear short skirts, which make them look shorter still, and tall girls wear very long skirts, which make them look taller.&quot;